gbirchmeier/wizards-castle/README.md

 A Ruby port of the classic BASIC game "Wizard's Castle".

-Version 1.0 is within striking distance.
-Just some doc stuff, mostly.
+To install, just `gem install wizards-castle`.
+It should work fine in any 2.x Ruby, and has no dependencies on external gems.
+It installs the `wizards-castle` script.

-To play, install the `wizards-castle` gem and then run `wizards-castle`.
+To play, just run `wizards-castle`.
+Use `--manual` to see the manual, or `--help` to see more options.

-It should work fine in any 2.x Ruby.
-It has no dependencies on external gems.
+For some historical documents and the original BASIC source, see the [docs](docs) directory.

 ## Running the latest version off of this Git repo
 git-clone the repo and run with